JakeSwartwout/Writing-Analysis/README.md

 Spas: Entire driver file, clean function (to remove punctuation and capitalization), and addConnection function

-Jake: Rough .hpp file, and most of the basic functions in graph.cpp
+Jake: Rough .hpp file, some of the basic functions in graph.cpp, lots of debugging